suchipi/hex-engine/packages/website/docs/api-core.md

 Create a new [`Component`] and add it to the current Component's Entity.
 Returns an object that has all the properties and methods of a [`Component`] instance as well as all the properties and methods of the object returned by the provided Component function (if any).

+Note that the Component function passed into `useNewComponent` will only be called _once_, in order to create the Component instance.

 #### Usage

 ```ts